 The Regional Center provides free and confidential services for children:

 Allison has personal and professional experience working with families for over 20 years who are navigating systems to help their kids.
 She recently became the Program Manager for the Northern Regional Center and is excited to partner with families, providers, and others in the CYSHCN Network across the state to find answers and support families.

 Our goal is to meet the needs of children and youth with special needs by focusing on the unique strengths of family members, responding to all requests in a timely manner, by finding resources as close to home as possible and by working with local partners collaboratively to serve the children and their families.

 The Children and Youth with Special Health Care Needs Program will collaborate with national, state and community-based partners to link children to appropriate services, close service gaps, reduce duplication and develop policies to better serve families.

-The Northern Regional Center office is located in Wausau, Wisconsin and is open Monday through Friday from 8:00 a.m. to 4:30 p.m.
-Families are encouraged to call, e-mail or stop in.
+The Northern Regional Center office is located in Wausau, Wisconsin and supports 15 counties and 6 tribes.
 Staff are available to help problem solve, provide information or make referrals to community, state and national resources.
+We regularly travel in the area so can drop off resources, meet for coffee, or host a training in your home community.
 The Northern Regional Center for Children and Youth with Special Health Care Needs (CYSHCN) is funded by the Public Health Division of the Wisconsin Department of Health Services, through the Maternal and Child Health Title V Services Block Grant.